 The flakiness index test measures the percentage of particles with a thickness less than 0.6 times their mean size, while the elongation index test determines the percentage of particles with a length greater than 1.8 times their mean size.

-Typical limits for combined flakiness and elongation indices range from 30% to 40%.
-These tests help ensure that the coarse aggregates used in concrete have a suitable shape for optimal performance and longevity of the structure.
+The combined flakiness and elongation indices usually fall between 30% and 40%.
+These tests help ensure that the coarse aggregates used in concrete have a suitable shape for optimal performance and longevity in the structure.

 Types of Aggregate Test